-This is a result of a fundamental misunderstanding of how to invest in profitable search initiatives and instead relies upon a flawed assumption about what SEO actually is.
+This is a result of a fundamental misunderstanding of how to invest in profitable search initiatives and instead relies upon a flawed assumption about what S.E.
+Optimization actually is.
 According to these executives, an SEO investment is simply updating a website in accordance with search engine best practices.
 They also believe that SEO is simply about creating content that will appear on search engines.

 Does a Business Website Need SEO?